 Talk to your veterinarian about specific treatment options and then ask what kind of dietary changes might benefit your cat.

-If you’re not sure where to start, try one of our top 5 picks for the best cat foods for urinary health reviewed above.
+If you’re not sure where to start, try one of our top 5 picks for the best cat foods for urinary health compared and reviewed above.

 *This article is not a substitute for veterinary advice.
 Your vet can provide personalized suggestions relevant to your pet’s unique situation.